pyscript/pyscript/pyscript.core/docs/README.md

 xworker.sync.from_main(1, "two")
 ```

-### The xworker global reference
+### The xworker reference

-The content of the file used to initialize any `XWorker` on the main thread can always reach the `xworker` counter part as globally available (that means: no *import ... form ...* is necessary, it is already there).
+The content of the file used to initialize any `XWorker` on the main thread can always reach the `xworker` counter part as globally available or as import (i.e.`from xworker import xworker` in *Python* case) module's utility.

 Within a *Worker* execution context, the `xworker` exposes the following features: